rscode999/cnet/documentation.md

 Creates a new Layer and initializes all fields.
 The activation function is set to the identity activation function, f(x)=x, which does nothing.

-All weights and biases are randomly initialized in the range `[-1, 1]`.
+All weights and biases are randomly initialized on the uniform interval [-1, 1].

 **Parameters**